TwoWaySix/twowaysix.github.io/docs/index.markdown

 * :coffee: **Java**: Big applications, necessity of a wide ecosystem
 * :spider_web: **Typescript**: Web frontends

+You can find my Open Source Projects on <a href="https://github.com/TwoWaySix">Github</a>.

-## :guitar: I am a Composer & Music Producer
+## :guitar: Composer & Music Producer

 Listening to and playing music has been my biggest interest since my early childhood.
 I am a **multi-instrumentalist** and vocalist with a focus on guitar, bass and drums.